-- Donations of money, goods, facilities or services which are given freely to the charity by a donor are a form of income from non-exchange transactions.
+- 5.5.
+Donations of money, goods, facilities or services which are given freely to the charity by a donor are a form of income from non-exchange transactions.
 Grants are a form of non-exchange transaction where the grant-maker awards a grant without receiving equal value in exchange.
-However, even though grants are classified as non-exchange transactions, a grant may be presented as income from charitable activities where the payment is made to secure the provision of particular goods or services.
-Refer to paragraphs 4.XX 4.XX of the SORP for guidance on the types of income to be presented as income from charitable activities. - A donation or grant that can be used for any purpose of the charity is unrestricted income.
+However, even though grants are classified as non-exchange transactions, a grant may be presented as income from charitable activities where the payment is made to secure the provision of particular goods or services. - 5.6.
+A donation or grant that can be used for any purpose of the charity is unrestricted income.
 However, a donation or grant may be restricted to a specific purpose of a charity.
 A restriction may result from a specific appeal by the charity, or from the decision of the grant-maker or donor to support a specific purpose of the charity rather than making funds available for the charity's general use.
-A grant that is restricted to a particular purpose of the recipient charity but which is not subject to performance-related conditions must not be recognised as a performance-related grant.
-Grants or donations that are subject to restrictions but which are not subject to performance-related conditions are included within the SoFA heading 'Income from donations and legacies'.
-Refer to paragraphs 4.XX 4.XX of the SORP for further guidance on the classification of income. - 5.7.
+A grant being restricted to a particular purpose of the recipient charity does not mean it should be recognised as a performance-related grant.
+Grants or donations that are subject to restrictions but which are not subject to performance-related conditions are included within the SoFA heading 'Income from donations and legacies'. - 5.7.
 Transactions must be accounted for and presented in accordance with their substance and not simply their legal form.
-Charities must therefore consider the substance of any conditions attaching to donations or grants and of any contractual terms when determining whether income should be recognised.
+Charities must therefore consider the substance of any conditions attaching to donations or grants and of any contractual terms when determining their entitlement to income.
 Similarly, the substance of any restriction placed on the use of income must be considered when determining whether income is presented as restricted funds in a charity's accounts.
-A charity should consider whether: - receipt of income is subject to fulfilling performance-related conditions.
-Performance-related conditions distinguish a contract or grant from an unconditional grant. - the terms of a donation or grant impose a restriction on use which is narrower than the general purposes of the charity.
-Donations or grants with terms that limit a charity's discretion over how income must be used are presented as restricted income in the accounts. - the terms of a contract limit a charity's income from a grant or donation to amounts spent by the charity on purposes specified in the contract, or restrict the charity's use of any surplus.
-Income that is restricted by contractual terms may be presented as restricted in the accounts if the restrictions are in substance the same as would apply to a restricted donation or grant. - the terms of a gift that require it to be held as endowment that must be invested and not spent.
+A charity should consider: - Whether entitlement to income is subject to fulfilling performance-related conditions.
+Performance-related conditions distinguish a contract or grant from an unconditional grant. - The terms of a donation or grant that impose a restriction on use which is narrower than the general purposes of the charity.
+Donations or grants with terms that limit a charity's discretion over how income must be used are presented as restricted income in the accounts. - The terms of a contract that limit a charity's income from a grant or donation to amounts spent by the charity on purposes specified in the contract, or restrict the charity's use of any surplus.
+Income that is restricted by contractual terms may be presented as restricted in the accounts if the restrictions are in substance the same as would apply to a restricted donation or grant.

+• The terms of a gift that require it to be held as endowment that must be invested and not spent.
 Material endowment funds must be presented as a separate class of restricted funds.
 Further information on fund accounting is set out in the SORP module 'Fund Accounting'.